 Icarus is a must-see documentary if you get the opportunity to view it.
 It won the Academy Award for Best Documentary Feature at the 90th Academy Awards in 2018.

 A Russian woman protests

 During the Q & A session at the ArcLight Theater in Hollywood, a Russian woman in the audience stood up to ask a question.
 She immediately started accusing Bryan and his production team of spreading false propaganda about Russia and doping and was furious that Putin’s reputation was being soiled by the film’s release.
 She became so disorderly, she had to be escorted out of the theater.

 The entire audience and the panel were stunned, but Bryan stayed calm.
-He told us this had never happened to them before in a screening, but she was not unlike a North Korean who are systematically brainwashed to edify their leader.
+He told us this had never happened to them before in a screening.